DSpace/RestContract/scripts/metadata-import.md

 <!-- TOC -->
 ## What it does?

-The Metadata-Import script is designed to import metadata after batch editing in DSpace.
+The metadata-import script is designed to import metadata from a CSV file after batch editing in DSpace.

+For more information see the [Batch Metadata Editing documentation](https://wiki.lyrasis.org/display/DSDOC7x/Batch+Metadata+Editing)

 ## When we use it?

 This script is useful when making large-scale changes to items in DSpace, allowing for easy updating of metadata in bulk.

 ## How it Works?

-The Metadata-Import script reads a CSV file containing metadata to import, and updates the relevant items in DSpace with the new metadata.
+The metadata-import script reads a CSV file containing metadata to import, and updates the relevant items in DSpace with the new metadata.
 This can be useful after batch editing a large number of items.

 ## Parameters